Burton City Council members do not support motion by outgoing member to cut their paychecks

 KITCHENER, ONTARIO (CCN) — The Flint Firebirds were feeling the love on opening night Friday in the Ontario Hockey League as CW Channel 46 televised the action back home to their fans throughout the Metro Flint regional area.
 They liked what they saw as the Firebirds scored three times in the final three minutes against the Kitchener Rangers to win 5-3 in exciting come-from-behind fashion in front of more than 6,700 fans at Kitchener Memorial Auditorium.
 Click Here to Read More

 An online newspaper with 24/7 breaking news

-Click above to hear yesterday's Morning Gazette Radio Show with award-winning investigative reporter Mike Killbreath.
+Click above to hear Tuesday's Morning Gazette Radio Show with award-winning investigative reporter Mike Killbreath.
 He serves as a watchdog over your tax dollars and spreads a little Metro Flint Pride every weekday live from 8-9 am on CCNRADIO.net.

 This Web Site is Owned & Operated by Tri-County Publishing Inc.